 See the Best of Paris in 3 Days

-Of the four key attractions that warrant a little extra time – the Eiffel Tower, The Louvre, Montmartre and Versailles – our in-city experts suggest you select just three of those, possibly squeezing a couple into one day.
+Of the four key Paris attractions that warrant a little extra time—the Eiffel Tower, The Louvre, Montmartre and Versailles—our in-city experts suggest you select just three of those, possibly squeezing a couple into one day.
+We recommend skipping Versailles since it’s a vast area that can easily take up most of your day.
+Instead, staying in central Paris allows you to pack in a wider variety of experiences in a single day.

-Having organized this day around sites close to the river, the logical ideas for filling spare time in the afternoon are museums on the Left Bank.
+Since you’ve planned your day around sites near the river, a great way to fill any spare time in the afternoon is by exploring museums on the Left Bank.
 These include:

 - The Army Museum and Napoleon’s tomb at Invalides.